 - Cheers! – Na zdravje!

-When there is a need to learn more foreign languages, then these travel apps are going to help you to reach new heights.
+When there is a need to learn more foreign languages, these travel apps will help you reach new heights.

 Best Time To Visit Slovenia

 Slovenia has nice weather from May to September.
 The peak season is during the summer months from June to August.
 These are the warmest months and several tourist attractions are open.
 On the other hand, then there will be more crowds and prices are higher.

 The best time to visit Slovenia is during the shoulder seasons.
 Before (May) or after (September) the summer months.
 Then there are already fewer tourists and prices are also more affordable.
 There isn’t a huge difference in the prices (summer months vs shoulder season months), as it is not a popular tourist destination in Europe.
 So visiting Slovenia during the summer months is still okay if your budget isn’t that tight.

 During the winter, the degrees drop to zero, even below that.
 Also during that period, there will be more rainy days.
 Many landmarks can still be visited all year round, but for example, it’s not the best time for hiking in Slovenia.

 Slovenia Visa Requirements

 Slovenia is a European Union country and also a part of the Schengen Area.
 If backpacking to Slovenia from another European Union country then there will be no check and you can enter the country without a stop.
 Slovenia also has a tourist visa, but before planning a backpacking trip, check out more information about visas from here.

 First of all, I need to let you know that backpacking Slovenia is one of the safest countries in the World.
 The local people are super friendly and speak English well.
 But as everywhere you must be aware of scams, keep your things safe or avoid any other tourist traps.
 If there is a need for help, the official police number is 113.
 But still, it’s in the top ten of the safest countries in the World.